 The photo made around 1846 is a part of a part of a daguerreotype.
 In his book Ingleby gave a comment from William Edwin Hamilton, that the larger portrait, showing ‘Hamilton and one of his sons’, was itself a part of a daguerreotype of Sir William, Lady Helen and their family, made by the artist Glukman.
 “From this portrait Messrs Nelson and Mayhall took the glass negative, of which it is a print.”* In my AVM I had placed the part showing the son, surmising it was William Edwin, in the third row of the overview of the Hamilton family.
 The fact that William Edwin did not comment on who the boy in the photo is, underpins the suggestion that it is he, and not Archibald.

 The photo made around 1855 comes from a family album of the O’Regan family, together with the photo of Lady Hamilton.
 As stated in the caption, it was given in the book about Dunsink Observatory by Patrick Wayman.
+(Jan 2023: it was slightly damaged; I tried to restore it a bit.)
 Of the photo taken around 1860 I do not know anything except that it was used in the online celebration of Schrodinger.
 I took out some of the blots on his face; for what I did see the comparison.

 Graves regarded as the best images of Hamilton the 1859 photograph, which he gave as a frontispiece to the second volume, and the photograph made from the 1867 bust, given as a frontispiece to the third volume and showing Hamilton as he may have looked like in his fifties.
 About the 1859 portrait Graves wrote, “I take the opportunity of expressing my opinion that this representation of his features stands out from all other photographs of him which I have seen (and I believe I have seen almost all that were taken), as alone doing something like justice to the combined intellectual and moral character of the subject.
 It exhibits, I think, both in conformation and expression, the profound thinker, the reverent benevolent sage.
 The marble bust in the Library of Trinity College is from the hand of Foley, and a photograph from it supplies the frontispiece to the present [3rd] volume.
 Our eminent sculptor never had the advantage of seeing Sir W.R.
 Hamilton, and had to work from small photographs and a cast of the anterior half of the head.
 The aspect which the photograph presents will, however, be acknowledged by all who knew the living man to be both fine and like.”
 [Graves 1889, 120].